zzz0906/LeetCode/README.md

 |18| [4Sum](https://leetcode.com/problems/4sum/) | [C++](./Scripts/18.cpp)|[Divide and Conquer](./Insights/18.md)|medium
 |22| [Generate Parentheses](https://leetcode.com/problems/generate-parentheses/) | [C++](./Scripts/22.cpp)|[DFS](./Insights/22.md)|medium
 |23| [Merge k Sorted Lists](https://leetcode.com/problems/merge-k-sorted-lists/) | [C++](./Scripts/23.cpp)|[Merge](./Insights/23.md)|Hard

-## 101. Symmetric Tree

-It's a easy question.
-We only need to determine whether the left tree and right tree is the same tree.

-I recently find use one line in the dfs like return dfs() && dfs () is really convenient.

-Oh it need symmetric.
-Not the same tree.
-Therefore the left shall be the right and the right shall be the left.

-Yes accept.
-It's easy.

-## 102. Binary Tree Level Order Traversal
-Given a binary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).

-At the first, I think to add the depth in the dfs.
-It seems easy now and from left to the right.

-Yes, add the depth parameter and according to the depth to put the entry into the array.

-## 103. Binary Tree Zigzag Level Order Traversal

-Given a binary tree, return the zigzag level order traversal of its nodes' values. (ie, from left to right, then right to left for the next level and alternate between).

-In contrast with 102, it need a zigzag order. let me think about it. in the next odd (begin at 0) level, we need to first right then left.

-That's not correct, if last Level through dfs in the another sequence, current level will keep using this sequence.

-I need to use bfs to control it.

-No, I suddenly find a easy way.
-We can use dfs and reverse the odd level.

-Yes...That's tricky.

-## 104. Maximum Depth of Binary Tree
-Really easy.
-Just dfs and record depth.

-## 105. Construct Binary Tree from Preorder and Inorder Traversal

-the preorder traversal is middle left right. the inorder traversal is left middle right.

-Therefore, the we can first find the middle point and construct a binary tree.
-Then we can recursive.

-Yes, this is correct.
-AC!

-## 106. Construct Binary Tree from Inorder and Postorder Traversal

-It just put the middle in the end of the tree. like the 105.

-Yes I change the postorder to the another version of the preorder.
-AC!

-## 107. Binary Tree Level Order Traversal II

-Just reverse the answer of 103.

-## 108. Convert Sorted Array to Binary Search Tree

-Given an array where elements are sorted in ascending order, convert it to a height balanced BST.

-a height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.

-Tha's means we need to split in the middle and let left as the left tree and right as the right tree.

-We can use recursive again!
-Yes!
-AC!

-## 109. Convert Sorted List to Binary Search Tree
-It just tranfer to 108.
-It's a simple question.

-## 110. Balanced Binary Tree
-WE CAN JUST COMPARE THE Maximum Depth OF TWO TREES.

-It seems a not easy question. above ways is not correct.

-It means the height diff between left tree and right tree shall less than 1.
-YES it shall use iteration.

-## 111. Minimum Depth of Binary Tree

-Given a binary tree, find its minimum depth.

-The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.

-Just DFS and fin the minimum depth.
-But it seems not fast?

-### 112. Path Sum
-Given a binary tree and a sum, determine if the tree has a root-to-leaf path such that adding up all the values along the path equals the given sum.

-We need to start at the root node and search through the root until we reach the leaf.
-Then we need to see whether we get the equal value.
-And pay attention to null tree situation.

-### 112. Path Sum II.

-It's a really similar question as 112.
-We can just search all the states and record the answer.

-Yes that's correct.
-But a lttile slow.

-### 114. Flatten Binary Tree to Linked List

-It's a really interesting question.
-First, I think it's a easy question.
-We can just dfs and put it in list.

-But the tree need to be done in place.
-Therefore, we need to do following: (according to std):

-1. cut the root right to the end of the the left subtree of right.
-2. cut the left subtree to right of the root.
-3. let the left tree as null.
-And take the root current subtree as root, repeat this process.

-### 115. Distinct Subsequences
-Given a string S and a string T, count the number of distinct subsequences of S which equals T.

-subsequences of S == T.

-I fell this question is a DP.

-Let F[i][j] represent the first i char of S, the number of distinct subsequences of the first j char of T.

-F[i][j] = F[i-1][j] (S[i] != T[j]) else T[j] == S[i]

-F[i-1][j-1] + F[i-1][j] => we can match or not.

-We shall consider this problem based on i-1 of S and J not **i,j-1** because we must match T.

-### 116. Populating Next Right Pointers in Each Node

-You may only use constant extra space.

-Recursive approach is fine, you may assume implicit stack space does not count as extra space for this problem.

-It's hard to think of not using other constant space.

-I find a genius solution in std. if we have done the last level next.
-Then we can know the **right->next = father->next->left**.

-## 117. Populating Next Right Pointers in Each Node II

-It's a similar question as 117, but it does not a perfect binary tree.

-That's cannot be implemented as this way.
-There may be the root->next->next->next has something and we need to link this two.

-I add too many if else that's so complex.

-The std if else is more simple.
-It shall determine the next same level node. if program find the node has left or right children then stop.
-A very simple idea!

-## 118. Pascal's Triangle

-It's really easy.
-I do it in high school.
-Just simulate.

-## 119. Pascal's Triangle II
-？？？. return 118[k].

-Yes accept...

-## 120. Best Time to Buy and Sell Stock II
-Say you have an array prices for which the ith element is the price of a given stock on day i.

-Design an algorithm to find the maximum profit.
-You may complete as many transactions as you like (buy one and sell one share of the stock multiple times).

-I think this is the biggest sum of minus interval value.

-I think it's a little hard to sovlve.

-STUPID!!!
-IF tomorrow price is higher than yesterday, then buy it.
-KEEP buying it.

-## 123. Best Time to Buy and Sell Stock III
-It's a hard question, we need to sell the stock before we buy it again but we only have two chance to do the transactions.

-It's hard than 120,121,122.
-I see the std solution.
-It use DP.

-we need to define f[i][j] as the maximum profit in i days and j times transactions.

-And std define two array, one for local array as the last transaction is in the jth day and global which do not need to last transaction is in the j th day.

-the local shall be transfered from the
-1. buy today Global(i-1, j-1)
-2. buy yesterday i-1 days and j-1 transaction global value + i-1,i diff
-3. buy more days ago but sell in yesterday local(i-1,j) but we shall sell it today

-and the global answer shall be tranfered from local and yesterday's global results.

-## 124.Binary Tree Maximum Path Sum
-Given a non-empty binary tree, find the maximum path sum.

-For this problem, a path is defined as any sequence of nodes from some starting node to any node in the tree along the parent-child connections.
-The path must contain at least one node and does not need to go through the root.

-It remind me of LCA.
-It seems a compression and dp problem in high school.

-It do not know how to know, even violent.

-STD use dfs and backtracking. we use dfs and reach the end, then go back to the father.
-Then the father has choice, left or right or nothing (less than zero).

 ## 125. Valid Palindrome